pingcap/docs/system-variables.md

 - Scope: SESSION | GLOBAL
 - Persists to cluster: Yes
 - Default value: In v6.1.0, the default value is `ON`.
-After v6.1.0, the default value is `OFF`.
 - Since v6.1.0, the [Join Reorder](/join-reorder.md) algorithm of TiDB supports Outer Join.
 This variable controls the support behavior.
 The default value is `OFF`, which means the Join Reorder's support for Outer Join is disabled by default.
-- For a cluster upgraded from a version earlier than v6.1.0, the default value is `OFF`.
-For a cluster upgraded from v6.1.0, the default value is `ON`.
+- If the TiDB version before the upgrade is earlier than v6.1.0, the default value of this variable after the upgrade is `ON`.

 ### `tidb_enable_inl_join_inner_multi_pattern` <span class="version-mark">New in v6.1.6</span>